KaiserY/ooxmlsdk/README.md

 - All Rust structs and ser/de code are generated from metadata (`crates/ooxmlsdk/data`)
 - Documentation for Rust structs

+## What's missing

+- No validation
+- No Particle: all xml children is in a flattern `children` vector of enum

 ## Project Structure

 - `crates/ooxmlsdk`: generated code for deserialize & serialize OOXML